 Hi 👋, my name is Michael Erb.

-The effect this has had on me is to hold back from asking questions in meetings so as to not look like a dumby.
-We are all dumbys sometimes though, some people just put on a good face for the rest of us.
-I’m not saying we should interupt meetings to ask every question that comes to mind.
-Instead, let’s think through these questions.
+In the past, this held me back from asking questions in meetings so I would not look like a dummy.
+We are all dummys sometimes though, some people just put on a good face for the rest of us.
+I’m not saying we should interrupt meetings with every intrusive thought that comes to mind.
 My main take away I want to share is to not hold yourself back because you think you should already know something.
 Working on getting over this fear of asking questions over the last several years has helped in countless ways both professionally and personally.